 - 1. Align hole 1 of the heatsink with the printed triangle on the CPU socket.
 See the left image below. - 2.
 Make sure all four holes of the heatsink are aligned with the socket before gently placing the heatsink on top. - 3.
-With a T30 bit torque driver set to a force of 8.0 in-lbf (0.904 N-m), gradually tighten screws #1-#4 to ensure even pressure.
+With a T30 Torx-bit screwdriver, gradually tighten screws #1 #4 to ensure even pressure.
 The order of the screws is shown on the label on top of the heatsink.
+To avoid damaging the processor or socket, do not use a force greater than 12 lbf-in when tightening the screws. - 4.
+Examine all corners to ensure that the PHM is firmly attached to the socket.